launchbadge/sqlx/src/macros/test.md

 to facilitate debugging.
 Note that to simplify the implementation, panics are _always_ considered to be failures, even for `#[should_panic]` tests.

-If you have `sqlx-cli` installed, you can run `sqlx test-db cleanup` to delete all test databases.
-Old test databases will also be deleted the next time a test binary using `#[sqlx::test]` is run.
+To limit disk space usage, any previously created test databases will be deleted the next time a test binary using `#[sqlx::test]` is run.

 ```rust,no_run
 # #[cfg(all(feature = "migrate", feature = "postgres"))]